Mallikarjuna jyotirling

 5. Trimbakeshwar Jyotirling – Nashik in Maharashtra

-8. Mahakaleshwar Jyotirling – Ujjain in Madhya Pradesh
+8. Mahakaleshwar Jyotirlinga – Ujjain in Madhya Pradesh

-9. Omkareshwar Jyotirling – Khandwa in Madhya Pradesh
+9. Omkareshwar Jyotirlinga – Khandwa in Madhya Pradesh

-10. Kashi Vishwanath Jyotirling – Varanasi in Uttar Pradesh
+10. Kashi Vishwanath Jyotirlinga – Varanasi in Uttar Pradesh

 11. Kedarnath Jyotirling – Kedarnath in Uttarakhand

-12. Rameshwaram Jyotirling – Rameshwaram Island in Tamil Nadu
+12. Rameshwaram Jyotirlinga – Rameshwaram Island in Tamil Nadu

 13. Mallikarjuna Jyotirling – Srisailam in Andhra Pradesh